 Stop consuming, start acting

 We live in a world of tips & tricks, listicles and deep thoughts (in 140 characters or less).
-This is a world we actively perpetuate by continually showing how eager we all are to consume this type of information.
+This is a world we actively perpetuate by continually showing how eager we all are to consume this type of information – all while avoiding taking action.
 It lures us in with promises of saving time, building better habits, retiring early by working less, etc…

 Like ravenous dogs, we refresh our feeds — even though we just spent the last 20 minutes reading some life-hacking article.
 Maybe a new one will appear with even more hacks!
 We salivate for more, unsatiated by the last.